shilangyu/SVM-from-scratch/notes.md

 > Disclaimer: this does not aim to fully cover the possibilities of SVM models.
 It merely describes the basic concepts related to them.
 Some details are skipped on purpose with the intention of keeping it short.

-Invented by Vladimir Vapnik at Bell Labs (yes, this Bell Labs).
-SVM is a binary linear classifier for supervised learning.
+Invented by Vladimir Vapnik.
+SVM is a binary linear classifier for supervised learning (though, can be used for regression as well).
 Input data are points in Euclidean space.

 Let $D = \{(x_i, y_i) : i \in \{1, \cdots, n\}\}$ be a dataset which is a set of pairs where $x_i \in \mathbb R^d$ is a _data point_ in some $d$-dimensional space and $y_i \in \{-1, 1\}$ is a _label_ of the appropriate $x_i$ data point classifying it to one of the two classes.
 The model is trained on $D$ after which it is present with $x_{i+1}$ and is asked to predict the label of this previously unseen data point.